TulipaEnergy/TulipaEnergyModel.jl/docs/src/features.md

 #### Producers Capacity Constraints

-For the wind producer asset we have two flows that outgoing, so:
+For the wind producer asset we have two flows that are outgoing:

 ```math
 \begin{aligned}